 Active listeners use verbal and nonverbal cues and behaviors to signal undivided attention, such as making eye contact, maintaining an open posture, and displaying appropriate facial expressions.

 One way active listeners can communicate comprehension is by paraphrasing what the speaker has said and asking clarifying questions.
-Furthermore, the “active” component involves interacting with the speaker to uncover details that might not have been originally shared.
+The “active” component involves interacting with the speaker to uncover details that might not have been originally shared.

 Carl Rogers and Richard Farson originally found several benefits to learning this skill, and the positive impacts of active listening have continued to grow.
 Here are some reasons why active listening is beneficial: